-For the longer-term refinancing operations, each national central bank defines a minimum bid amount in the range from EUR 10 000 to EUR 1 000 000.
+For the longer-term refinancing operations, each NCB defines a minimum bid amount in the range from EUR 10 000 to EUR 1 000 000.
 Bids exceeding the defined minimum bid amount must be expressed as multiples of EUR 10 000.
 The minimum bid amount is applied to each individual interest rate level.